negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 These are things that I forsee needing to be done, but feel free to add some to the list.
 I was thinking we could kind of just do this like a signup sheet.
 Multiple people could sign up for the same thing too and work together on it.

-1. Creating the project READme (not this one the real one)
+1. Creating the project proposal:

-2. Implementing the basic level of code (1 lane of traffic):
 Natalie
+2. Creating the project READme (not this one the real one):

+3. Implementing the basic level of code (1 lane of traffic):
+Natalie
-3. Implementing the multiple lanes
+4. Implementing the multiple lanes:

-4. Creating some way to show the results
+5. Creating some way to show the results:

-5. Making the Presentation:
+6. Making the Presentation:
 Meredith
-6. I am assuming we will all presesnt unless one of us can't be there:
+7. I am assuming we will all presesnt unless we can't be there:
 Natalie